M A T T H E W

 ω.
 This saying is commonly reported among the Jews (28:15)

 α.
-Then the eleven disciples went away into Galilee,
+Then the eleven disciples went away into Galilee, into a mountain where Jesus had appointed them.
+(28:16)

+β.
+And when they saw him, they worshipped him: but some doubted.
+(28:17)

 χ.
-And when they saw him, (18:7)

 And Jesus came and spake unto them, saying,

-α.
-‘All power is given unto me in heaven and in earth.
+‘All authority is given unto me in heaven and in earth.
 (28:18)

-β.
 Go ye therefore, and teach all nations,

-χ. baptizing them in the name of the Father, and of the Son, and of the Holy Spirit: (28:19)
+ο. baptizing them in the name of the Father, and of the Son, and of the Holy Spirit: (28:19)

-ο.
 Teaching them to observe all things whatsoever I have commanded you:

 (28:20)